HubTou/wis/README.md

 ## HISTORY
 This implementation was made for the [PNU project](https://github.com/HubTou/PNU).

+Its first use case was to identify all my company's IP addresses ranges through the world, helping to secure our networks and identify shadow IT...

 The initial name of the command was "AS Search", but the resulting short form seemed problematic...
 So I went for a **wis**er name :-)